Character creation: Adjusting scores

 Some creation systems use a mix of point-distribution and random generation; most common among these are variant rules that allow, for instance, the alteration of the initially random stats by taking a reduction of one trait in order to increase another.
-Often, such adjustments are made at a penalty, applying a two-for-one cost, for instance.

 Another form of adjustment are racial or occupational ("class") modifiers.
 In many games, certain statistics are slightly increased or decreased depending on the character's race and sometimes profession.
 In Dungeons & Dragons, for example, non-human races typically increase one ability score by two (on a scale of 3 to 18) while another is lowered by the same amount.
 In Stormbringer 3rd edition, nearly all nationalities (subraces) cause adjustments of some or all attribute scores by an amount that is usually randomly determined and has a range of up to two-thirds of an attribute's initial value.
 In point-distribution systems, these modifiers generally contribute to a race's "point cost", while in other systems, it is up to the race's designer to balance different races against each other (if this is desired).

 Templates and classes

-To speed up and ease the character creation process, many games use character templates of some sort: Sample characters representing genre-typical archetypes that are either completely ready-made or at least define the essential stats necessary for a character to be able to work in a given occupation or fill some dramatic role.
-For instance, a thief will probably know how to move quietly, pick locks, disarm traps, and climb walls.
-The use of character templates enables inexperienced players to easily create suitable characters as they won't be overwhelmed with having to select skills and abilities, and it still speeds up character creation for even the most experienced players.
+To speed up and simplify the character creation process, many games use character templates.
+These are sample characters representing genre-typical archetypes.
+Templates can be completely ready-made or only define the statistics necessary for a character to fill a particular occupation or dramatic role.
+For instance, a thief should know how to move quietly, pick locks, disarm traps, and climb walls.

-In some games, these templates are only an optional character creation aid that has no prescribed effect on the rest of the game: They can be flexibly modified according to the game's character creation rules or can be ignored altogether.
+In some games, these templates are only an optional character creation aid that has no prescribed effect on the rest of the game.
+They can be flexibly modified according to the game's character creation rules or ignored altogether.
 This is generally the case in games that try to give the player as much control over the character creation process as possible.
 (Examples are Shadowrun or GURPS.)